-Figure 29: ACE Output Files Dialog
+Figure 31: ACE Output Files Dialog

-Table 102: SmartSupport Input File Categories
+Table 114: SecureShare Input File Categories

-File category Description Log files Defaults to a list of all the files found within the active implementation's log subdirectory (which may include several multiprocess logs), plus any detected GUI log files, plus the latest ACE session log file, plus the latest ACE rlm_diagnostics.log file (to help track down any ACE license-related problems).
+File category Description Log files Defaults to a list of all the files found within the active implementation's log subdirectory (which might include several multiprocess logs), plus: • Any detected GUI log files • The latest ACE session log file • The latest ACE rlm_diagnostics.log file (to help track down any ACE license-related problems).
 Reports Defaults to a list of all the files found within the active implementation's reports subdirectory, plus the latest Multiprocess Summary Report for the active project. .acxdb files Defaults to a list of all of the .acxdb files found within the active implementation directory.
 Output files Defaults to a list of all the files found within the active implementation's output subdirectory.
 Debug files Defaults to a list of all the files found within the active implementation's .debug subdirectory.
 Other Defaults to empty.
-This entry allows the user to add any other arbitrary ACE-related output files which are not covered by the earlier categories.
+This entry allows adding any other arbitrary ACE-related output files which are not covered by the earlier categories.